Tedza/tedza-app/README.md

 The best TED video selector.

-Se our beta version: http://tedza.com/
+See our beta version at http://tedza.com/